Hluhluwe Imfolozi Game Reserve History & Info

 Another of the Africa big 5 that I encountered while I was visiting Hluhluwe – Imfolozi Park was the cape buffalo.
 Also, known as the African buffalo, this animal has never been domesticated due to its unpredictable and dangerous nature.
 Ironically, it is a sub-species of the larger Asian water buffalo which has been widely domesticated in Asia.

-The elephants in Hluhluwe – Imfolozi Park behave in the same general way as they do in other parts of Africa such as Etosha National Park in Namibia.
+The elephants in Hluhluwe – Imfolozi Park behave in the same general way as they do in other parts of Africa.
 The larger breeding groups tend to be made up of about 50 animals and are comprised of the adolescent males, calves and adult females.
 The adult males are segregated from the breeding group and tend to be loners or in small groups.